hibiken/asynq/tools/asynqmon/README.md

 ### Stats

 Stats command gives the overview of the current state of tasks and queues.
-Run it in conjunction with `watch` command to repeatedly run `stats`.
+You can run it in conjunction with `watch` command to repeatedly run `stats`.

 Example: